duopeng/Large-gene-family-search-pipeline/README.md

 ## Getting Started
 The scripts folder contains scripts and input files for a working example, in which the the T cruzi genome is searched for mucin gene family members

+To start the example search: just execute the shell script file "start_search.sh".
+For example "bash start_search.sh"

+To start your custom search, please configure parameters in the shell script file "start_analysis.sh" (using a text editor).

+Next, open script file "parse_blastout.py" and edit line 19.
+Change the gene name that is between the two quotation marks.

-To start the analysis, first configure parameters in the shell script file "start_analysis.sh".
-Then you can either call your shell to run the file or execute line-by-line in your shell command line
+Then you can either execute the shell script file "start_search.sh" or execute line-by-line in your shell command line

+After running all steps, you should see a file named "result.fasta" which contains gene family members found.

 ##### Folder Structure:
 ```